Est.2010

 Once you know what you’re looking for from a new career, it’s time to explore which roles and industries can actually deliver it.
 Your ideal job should align with your values and goals, but it also needs to be realistic in terms of salary, training requirements, and how long it’ll take to get there.

-I’d advise to not rule out a sector before you’ve properly looked into what it takes to get started.
+I’d advise you to not rule out a sector before you’ve properly looked into what it takes to get started.

 Specific Actions for Honing in on a Sector, Industry, or Role for Your Career Change: